Synerty-Attune-Automation-Forks/Automate-Windows-Installation-with-autounattend-on-ESXi/README.md

 1. Builds a Win2016 BIOS Single ISO for macOS or Linux.
 2. Creates an ESXi node and boots to CD ROM running the unattended installer.

+### Autounattend Windows Server 2016 (Win2016) BIOS WinPE ISO on macOS or Linux Worker for ESXi

 ### Autounattend Windows Server 2016 (Win2016) UEFI Dual ISO on macOS or Linux Worker for ESXi